Granulated sugar: Stripped of nutrients, it’s not the best sugar you can consume. Photo courtesy SXC.

 FRUIT SYRUP

-Fresh fruit is slow-cooked with sugar, corn syrup and water to create a fruit-flavored simple syrup.
+Fresh fruit is slow-cooked with sugar, corn syrup, and water to create a fruit-flavored simple syrup.
 For commercial products, citric acid is generally added to preserve the color.
-The syrups are used in every way any syrup is used: as a condiment, general food and beverage flavor accent and a food garnish.
+The syrups are used in every way any syrup is used: as a condiment, general food and beverage flavor accent, and a food garnish.
 See our favorite Robert Lambert fruit syrup, a NIBBLE Top Pick Of The Week.

 Robert Lambert fruit syrups.
 Photo by Melody Lan | THE NIBBLE.

-GLAZING SUGAR
+GLAZING SUGAR or SUGAR GLAZE

-GLUCOSE SUGAR
+GLUCOSE SUGAR or GLUCOSE POWDER

 GOLDEN ICING SUGAR

-An unrefined specialty sugar with a natural honey color and a more rounded flavor, used for butter cream, cake fillings, dessert pastry, icings and meringues.
+An unrefined specialty sugar with a natural honey color and a more rounded flavor, used for butter cream, cake fillings, dessert pastry, icings, and meringues.

 GOLDEN SYRUP